 Sandwiched between two hugely charismatic continents, Central America more than holds its own.
 Indeed, this relatively small area, stretching from Mexico (pedants - please forgive us for not including so Latin a country in North America) in the north to Panama at the junction with South America is anything but stuck in the middle, with a personality all its own and so vibrant that those who spend time there can't wait to go back.
-Throw in Cuba, the cultural hub of the Caribbean, and this intoxicating mix only gets better.

 The biggest draw, both geographically and metaphorically, is undeniably magical Mexico, home to idyllic beaches, beguiling cities, extraordinary Mayan culture, a national cuisine that recently earned UNESCO World Heritage status and much, much more.

 Mexico remains an all-time Original Travel favourite, and central to Central America's charm, but the region as a whole appeals to the full spectrum of visitors from honeymooners to families, with divers, foodies, culture vultures, adventurers, wildlife buffs and watersports fans in between.

 On the subject of favourites, like any decent parents we hate to admit to having any, but for a flavour of the best Central America has to offer, here are a few of the best bits.
 Mexico doesn't have a complete Mayan monopoly, with Tikal in Guatemala among the very finest sites.
 Likewise, the colonial cities of Antigua Guatemala and Old Havana are a match for Mexico's finest.